aws-samples/sample-developer-tutorials/tuts/059-amazon-datazone-gs/amazon-datazone-gs.md

 aws datazone get-domain --identifier "dzd_abcd1234"
 ```

 Replace `dzd_abcd1234` with your actual domain identifier.
-The domain status should be "AVAILABLE" before proceeding to the next steps.
+The domain status should be `AVAILABLE` before proceeding to the next steps.

 ## Create projects